npoltorapavlo/tcp-delay/README.md

 17:34:57.923059 56248 > 55555: seq 66949:67205, ack 949, win 512, length 256
 17:34:57.966946 55555 > 56248: ack 67205, win 16, length 0
 ```

-## ACK delay

-* Receiver waits for a packet on which the ACK can be piggybacked, if not getting it, sends the ACK delayed (up to 500 ms).
- Timer is reset after every recv.